Nono-byte/Nonkululeko_Portfolio/README.md

-# Nonkululeko_Portfolio2
+# Nonkululeko_Ntuli
-Portfolio of data science projects completed by me for academic purposes, as well as skills development
+Portfolio of data science projects completed by me for academic purposes, as well as skills development.